Skip to contents

 dfm

-an object of class 'JD3_DfmModel'.
-Typically generated by the create_model() function.
+An object of class "JD3_DFMMODEL", typically generated using the create_model() function.

 data